GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 :::{grid-item-card}

 #### Aim of this exercise:
-Explore Sketch Mapping in a roleplay, either in the perespective of a mapping facilitator, or as a partcipant and learn more about the challanges durign the mapping.
+Explore Sketch Mapping in a roleplay, either in the perespective of a mapping facilitator, or as a partcipant and learn more about the challenges during the mapping.

 #### Type of trainings exercise:
-This exercise can be used in online and presence training and is focused on an hands-on experience in carrying out a participatory mapping activity
+This exercise can only be conducted in __presence training__ and is based on na role-play and discussions.

 :::